Learning to Simulate: Generative Metamodeling via Quantile Regression: Supplementary Materials for Section

-We train $\text{QRGMM}^{+}$ and CWGAN using $n=10^4$ samples ${(\bx_i,\by_{i}):i=1,\ldots,n}$, where $\bx$ follows a uniform distribution over a hypercube.
+We train $\text{QRGMM}^{+}$ and other models using $n=10^4$ samples $\{(\bx_i,\by_{i})\}_{i=1}^n$, where $\bx$ follows a uniform distribution over a hypercube.
 For evaluation, we generate $K=10^5$ samples at a fixed $\bx^*$ from each trained metamodel and the simulator, comparing their conditional marginal distributions of $Y_l$ given $\bx^*$ for each dimension $l=1,\ldots,5$ in Figure \ref{fig:conditional_marginal_distributions}.
-The conditional marginal distributions of samples from $\text{QRGMM}^{+}$ notably match the true distributions more closely than those from CWGAN across all dimensions.
+The conditional marginal distributions of samples from $\text{QRGMM}^{+}$, Diffusion, and RectFlow notably match the true distributions more closely than those from CWGAN across all dimensions.